espressif/esp-idf/docs/en/api-guides/build-system.rst

 - "sdkconfig" project configuration file.
 This file is created/updated when ``idf.py menuconfig`` runs, and holds the configuration for all of the components in the project (including ESP-IDF itself).
 The ``sdkconfig`` file may or may not be added to the source control system of the project.

+- "dependencies.lock" file contains the list of all managed components, and their versions, that are currently in used in the project.
+The ``dependencies.lock`` file is generated/updated automatically when IDF Component Manager is used to add or update project components.
+So this file should never be edited manually!
+If the project does not have ``idf_component.yml`` files in any of its components, ``dependencies.lock`` will not be created.

+- Optional "idf_component.yml" file contains metadata about the component and its dependencies.
+It is used by the IDF Component Manager to download and resolve these dependencies.
+More information about this file can be found in the `idf_component.yml <https://docs.espressif.com/projects/idf-component-manager/en/latest/reference/manifest_file.html>`_ section.

 - Optional "bootloader_components" directory contains components that need to be compiled and linked inside the bootloader project.
 A project does not have to contain custom bootloader components of this kind, but it can be useful in case the bootloader needs to be modified to embed new features.

 - Optional "components" directory contains components that are part of the project.
 A project does not have to contain custom components of this kind, but it can be useful for structuring reusable code or including third-party components that aren't part of ESP-IDF.
 Alternatively, ``EXTRA_COMPONENT_DIRS`` can be set in the top-level CMakeLists.txt to look for components in other places.